 - Equipment and experienced guides for kayaking, rafting, snorkeling, sailing and canoeing as described

 - Fares for trains, ferries and other modes of travel as listed in the Travel Planner

 - Baggage transfers and porterage

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 The Lodge at Bryce Canyon is a fairly rustic national park lodge that reflects its natural surroundings.
 While this historic hotel offers simpler accommodations than the typical Backroads property, it's been selected because of its unparalleled access to the best hiking in the region.
 Please note that the guest rooms are basic and are not equipped with televisions or air-conditioning (nights are usually cool due to the high elevation).
 Generally speaking, service in the national parks can seem laid-back when compared with the high standards of service found on other Backroads trips.

 The National Park Service has many regulations on hiking.
+Capitol Reef National Park limits the size of all groups so you will hike in small groups with your Backroads leaders.
 In Bryce Canyon National Park, your leaders can hike with you but can't act as "interpretive guides."
 Throughout the trip, your leaders will give an orientation to the area's flora, fauna and terrain before your hikes.
 Thank you for helping us cooperate with the park's regulations.